baosl666/learngit/readme.txt

-Git is a version control sysrem.
+Git is a distributed control sysrem.
 Git is free software.